joedvorak/ag-informatics-course/module4/lab4/README.md

     db.sqlite3
 ```

-GO TO BRIGHTSPACE, submit the link to your repository to your Lab4 folder in your repository.
+GO TO CANVAS, submit the link to your repository to your HW4 folder in your repository.
 You are now done!

 Holy moly, this was a curly one.
 You did it!